 A study by 25 international privacy regulators showed 59% of devices failed to adequately explain to customers how their personal information was collected, used and disclosed.

 In 2015, Consumer Reports found that smart TVs, the kind that connect to the internet, were collecting information on everything their owners watched.
-Consumers should know what data of theirs is being have a reasonable amount of control over it.
+Consumers should know what data of theirs is being collected and have a reasonable amount of control over it.

 3: Data – improving consumer control and respecting privacy